 In this how-to, we will walk through how to write sample test phone number validation test cases.
 Many applications collect your mobile number.
 Some examples of applications include purchasing on eCommerce websites, scheduling an appointment, or waiting for a call-back to your mobile number.
 As a result, creating sample test cases for phone number field applies to all testers.
-Follow along with this how-to and finish your application’s first test case by creating your account in our free test case management tool.
+Follow along with this how-to and finish your application’s first test case by creating your account in our test case management tool.
 Before starting our test case, we need to define the Acceptance Criteria.

 What are the Acceptance Criteria for phone number field test cases?